YanZehong/yanzehong.github.io/_posts/2025-06-05-pollution.md

 <p align="justify">
 <ul>
-<li> Existing studies has predominantly examined the GenAI-posed threats at the *claim level*.
-Recent works on *evidence-level* threats have focused on  textual pollution within fixed, highly structured evidence corpora like Wikipedia pages.
+<li> Existing studies has predominantly examined the GenAI-posed threats at the <em>claim level</em>.
+Recent works on <em>evidence-level</em> threats have focused on  textual pollution within fixed, highly structured evidence corpora like Wikipedia pages.
 However, this narrow focus results in a considerable gap for multimodal misinformation detectors in the real-world  where evidence retrieved from the web are typically unstructured, noisy and polluted. </li>
 <li> We construct a large diverse collection of  multimodal evidence to simulate the challenges posed by GenAI-based pollution for OOC misinformation detectors. </li>
 <li> We propose cross-modal evidence reranking and cross-modal claim-evidence reasoning to significantly enhance the robustness of OOC detectors against evidence pollution. </li>
 </ul>